protonemedia/laravel-eloquent-where-not/README.md

 ## Usage

-Imagine you have a `Post` Eloquent model with a query scope that constraints the query to all posts to should make the front page.
+Imagine you have a `Post` Eloquent model with a query scope that constraints the query to all posts that should make the front page.

 ```php
 class Post extends Model